pinot-contrib/pinot-docs/basics/indexing/star-tree-index.md

 ---
-description: Learn what a star-tree index is and the concept of how one works.
+description: This page describes the indexing techniques available in Apache Pinot.
 ---

-# Star-tree index
+# Star-Tree Index

-Learn what a star-tree index is and how it works.
+In this page you will learn what a star-tree index is and gain a conceptual understanding of how one works.

 Unlike other index techniques which work on a single column, the star-tree index is built on multiple columns and utilizes pre-aggregated results to significantly reduce the number of values to be processed, resulting in improved query performance.